Red grapeSommo grape guide

 The Decanting Debate

-Young Nebbiolo benefits from extended decanting (2-4 hours) to soften tannins and allow aromatics to develop.
-Aged bottles should be decanted carefully just before serving to separate any sediment.
+Young Nebbiolo benefits from extended decanting (2 to 4 hours) to soften tannins and allow aromatics to develop.
+Aged bottles should be decanted carefully just before serving to separate any sediment, with minimal aeration time to preserve delicate flavours.

 Understanding the Vineyard

-Piedmont’s finest Nebbiolos come from specific vineyard sites (crus) like Cannubi, Brunate, and Monfortino in Barolo, or Rabaja and Asili in Barbaresco.
+Piedmont’s finest Nebbiolos come from specific vineyard sites (crus) like Cannubi, Brunate, and Monfortino in Barolo, or Rabajà and Asili in Barbaresco.
 Learning these names helps identify top producers and styles.
+Both Barolo and Barbaresco use the MGA (Menzioni Geografiche Aggiuntive) system, which is roughly equivalent to Burgundy’s Premier and Grand Cru classifications.

 Learn More with Sommo